 Becoming a Student

-GED Orientation sessions are held once per month on two separate Mondays (both sessions are required).
+GED Orientation sessions are held on two Mondays each month.
 New GED students must attend an orientation session before beginning classes.
+You can find orientation dates on our class calendars or on our calendar links.

 During this time of distance learning during COVID, you may begin the registration process by visiting this link HERE

-Reside in the Braham, Cambridge-Isanti, Mora, or Princeton school district
+Reside within the school districts of Braham, Cambridge-Isanti, Mora, or Princeton

-To see if you qualify for either of the Adult Diploma options, please call Caroline at #763-689-6228.
+To find out if you qualify for the Adult Diploma program, please contact our staff by email or phone.

 You must be at least 19 years of age to take the GED test in the state of Minnesota.
 If you are 17 or 18 years old, you will need to apply for and obtain an age waiver from the MN Department of Education.